satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 We propose that data and software be submitted together with the article.
 This not only facilitates transparency for all readers including reviewers but also facilitates reproducibility and encourages method reuse.
-For example, a workflow graph (for example, Fig. 4) from a neuroimaging analysis captures numerous details in a compact visual form which would otherwise be absent in a methods section.
-Furthermore, several journals (e.g. Science -
-`sciencemag.org <http://sciencemag.org>`_ , Proceedings of the National
-Academy of Sciences - pnas.org) are now mandating submitting all components necessary to reproduce the results of the study as part of article submission.
+For example, a workflow graph from a neuroimaging analysis captures numerous details in a compact visual form which would otherwise be absent in a methods section (see Figure 4).
+Furthermore, several journals (e.g. Science - sciencemag.org , Proceedings of the National Academy of Sciences - pnas.org) are now mandating submitting all components necessary to reproduce the results of a study as part of article submission.

-While rerunning an entire study’s analysis might not be currently feasible as part of a review process, simply exposing code can often help reviewers follow what was done and allows for replication of the results in the future.
+While rerunning an entire study’s analysis might not currently be feasible as part of a review, simply exposing code can often help reviewers follow what was done and provides the possibility of replicating the results in the future.
 In the long run, virtual machines or servers may indeed allow standardization of analysis environments and replication of analyses for every publication.

 Relevance of code review systems